 Even if you can’t afford to feed organic food to your pets all the time, doing so when you are able will still reduce chemical impact on your pet’s health.
 At least try to buy organic versions of foods known to be heavily treated with pesticides, like apples, bell peppers or peaches.
 For a full list of the worst and best produce for pesitcide residue, visit the Environmental Working Group.

 Sometimes, there simply isn’t an organic version of food available.
 When encountering that situation in making natural Bottom Bites fish food (organic tubifex worms aren’t exactly common, for example), we still reduce chemical content by contacting manufacturers and asking them what preservatives and other chemicals they use.
-This allows us to avoid those preserved with ethoxyquin, etc. When you can’t avoid chemicals entirely, you can still help your pet rid their body of them with natural, gentle detoxifiers like Calcium Montmorillonite Clay.
+This allows us to avoid those preserved with ethoxyquin, etc. When you can’t avoid chemicals entirely, you can still help your pet rid their body of them with natural, gentle detoxifiers like Calcium Montmorillonite Clay (which is also a complete mineral supplement).

 Pets are ahead of the chemical roulette game if they’re fed a homemade diet, even if you don’t use organics.
 However, if you’re going to go to all of that trouble, you might as well go all the way with organic ingredients if at all possible.